DO YOU WANT TO KNOW GOD PERSONALLY?

-God loves us and has incredible plans for our lives, but how do we get there?
-The following steps layout a clear path God paved for us to find relationship with him.
+We believe God loves us and has incredible plans for our lives.
+But how do we get there?
+Thankfully, God paved a clear path for us to find relationship with him.
 You can take the first step today.

 In the biblical understanding, our world wasn’t made to be the way it is now.
 Everything in the world was originally created to be completely good.

 There was no pain, unhappiness, or even death.
 In fact, God and humans had such a close relationship that they actually walked together in the Garden of Eden.

 Obviously, none of that is the case anymore.

 A BROKEN RELATIONSHIP: WHY IS LIFE SO HARD?